bmills20/GenerativeAI/README.md

-GitHub Copilot: Certainly!
-Here is an example of how you could generate formatted documentation for your repo using the files in the folder:

 # Ayo, welcome to my generative AI sandbox turned project.

 This project is designed to provide a container for my generative AI sandbox.